 Students may declare their major on LORA.
-Minors are declared in person at the HNS Dean's Office.
-Each student in the Environment Program is assigned an adviser (please contact Christine Murphey if you are unsure who your adviser is).
+Minors are declared in person at the CAS Dean's Office.
+Each student in the Environment Program is assigned an adviser (please contact Kimberly Kahn if you are unsure who your adviser is).
 The advisee/adviser relationship can be one of the most valuable you will have during your years at the university.
 Advisers assist students in developing a suitable educational plan and in finding ways to deal with issues that come up along the way.
 Students are encouraged to work closely with their advisers, not just during early registration periods but throughout each academic year.
 Watch your e-mail for more announcements.

-If you wish to select a different adviser at any time for any reason, you may do so by contacting the Director or Christine Murphey in the HNS office.
-Your adviser has your degree plan (Degree Program Couse Listing referred to as your DPCL) showing all courses required for graduation.
+If you wish to select a different adviser at any time for any reason, you may do so by contacting the Director or Kimberly Kahn in the Environment office.
+Your adviser has your degree plan (Degree Program Course Listing referred to as your DPCL) showing all courses required for graduation.
 Students are strongly encouraged to use a duplicate worksheet (included in this publication) and maintain it so you are prepared when you meet with your adviser.
-See the sample DPCL which applies to you or find them on-line at chn.loyno.edu/environment.
+See the sample DPCL which applies to you or find the on-line at cas.loyno.edu/environment.